colomoto/bioLQM/README.md

     java -jar LogicalModel-0.2.jar <your_input_file.sbml>  <your_output_file.ginml>

 It will guess the desired formats based on file extensions.
+Launch it without arguments to see the available formats and extra options.
-For now it supports SBML import/export and GINML export, but more formats can be added.
+For now it supports the following formats (< and > denote import/export capabilities):
-Adding new filters is easy as writing the code and a simple format declaration file to integrate it.
+  <> sbml
+  <> rawfunctions
+  <> boolsim
+   > ginml
+   > gna
+   > Petri net

+The integration of a filter only requires a simple format declaration class.
+These classes are automatically detected using some java annotations.
+(see subpackages of org.colomoto.logicalmodel.io)

 It relies on [JSBML](http://sbml.org/Software/JSBML) for SBML-qual import/export, and on a small [MDD manipulation toolkit](https://github.com/colomoto/mddlib).